 - 1 can of sweetened condensed milk

 - Topping: (optional)

 - a squeeze of lemon juice

 - In a bowl, mix together the butter and the crumbs until they resemble sand.
 (The butter is optional but I advise using it for reasons explained in the post)

-- Press them into the bottom of a glass or microwave-safe pie or cake pan.
+- Press them into the bottom of a parchment-lined glass or microwave-safe pie or cake pan.
 Chill while you make the filling.

 - In a separate bowl, mix together the yogurt and the sweetened condensed milk.
 Mix until well combined.

 - Pour the filling into the crust, slowly.
 Smooth out the top of the cake.

 - Place in the microwave and cook on high for 5 - 6 minutes.

 - Remove and place into the fridge to cool for a few 4-5 hours or overnight.